neoforged/Documentation/docs/resources/server/enchantments/builtin.md

 Vanilla Minecraft provides numerous different types of Enchantment Effect Components for use in [enchantment] definitions.
 This article will explain each, including their usage and in-code definition.

 ## Value Effect Components
-[Value Effect Components] are used for enchantments that alter a numerical value somewhere in the game, and are implemented by the class `EnchantmentValueEffect`.
+_See also [Value Effect Components] on the Minecraft Wiki_

+Value effect components are used for enchantments that alter a numerical value somewhere in the game, and are implemented by the class `EnchantmentValueEffect`.

-Value Effect Components can be set to use any of these operations on their given values:
+Value effect components can be set to use any of these operations on their given values:
 - `minecraft:set`: Overwrites the given level-based value.
 - `minecraft:add`: Adds the specified level-based value to the old one.
 - `minecraft:multiply`: Multiplies the specified level-based factor by the old one.
 - `minecraft:remove_binomial`: Polls a given (level-based) chance using a binomial distibution.
 If it works, subtracts 1 from the value.
 Note that many values are effectively flags, being fully on at 1 and fully off at 0.
 - `minecraft:all_of`: Accepts a list of other value effects and applies them in the stated sequence.

-The Sharpness enchantment uses `minecraft:damage`, a Value Effect Component, as follows to achieve its effect:
+The Sharpness enchantment uses `minecraft:damage`, a value effect component, as follows to achieve its effect:
 ```json5
 "effects": {
     "minecraft:damage": [